sunyj/petal/README.md

 ## Command Aliases

-Petal is sophisticated, not complicated, while petal's commands are designed to be simple and expressive.
-To be compatible with traditional command naming, petal supports several command aliases.
+Petal is sophisticated, not complicated, and I want to deliver that message through a lucid command line design.
+A side effect of this design is the convenience to support command aliases.
+To honor traditional command naming conventions, petal supports these command aliases.

 | Alias             | Command         |
 | ----------------- | --------------- |